 Merino has the ability to control temperature and humidity by releasing heat depending on the external and internal environment properties.
 It provides a natural temperature control by absorbing and releasing moisture.
 For example, in cool, wet conditions, the Merino fibers generate a small but perceptible amount of heat as water vapour interacts with their chemical structure.
 This heat prevents the wearer from becoming chilled.

-Merino wool has a unique ability to minimise the buildup of body odour during skiing.
+Merino wool has a unique ability to minimise the buildup of body odour during exercise.
 The complex chemical and physical structure of Merino resists the development and proliferation of odour to a much greater extent than synthetic materials or cotton.

 Merino is naturally resistant to shrinkage and wrinkles.
 Wool fights off weather and dirt and prevents stains, making Southern Divide gear easy to wash and easy to keep clean.
 Please see our product care instructions.